 I am a graduate student in Computer Engineering at SCIDSE, ASU beginning spring 2017.
 Prior joining the doctoral program, I earned my master's at ASU in Computer Engineering in 2016.
 My coursework and interest lie in VLSI and Architecture area.
-In specific, I am interested in exploring compilers and architectures for accelerators.
-My current thesis targets researching Coarse-Grained Reconfigurable Arrays (CGRAs) which are energy-efficient accelerators that can speed-up even non-vectorizable performance-critical loops.
+I am interested in exploring compilers and architectures for reconfigurable accelerators (in specific, Coarse-Grained Reconfigurable Arrays (CGRAs) which are energy-efficient accelerators that can speed-up even non-vectorizable performance-critical loops).
 My research at Compiler Microarchitecture Lab is advised by Prof. Aviral Shrivastava and it is focused on developing compilation and micro-architecture support for CGRAs.
 Moreover, I have been contributing to the development an open-source CPU-CGRA compiler-simulator infrastructure through which the execution of compute-intensive applications can be verified.
 Simultaneously, I strive to determine better architectural choices through my work e.g. data memory bottleneck, an efficient communication interface between multi-cores and accelerator etc. My industry experiences are in the field of compilers, RTL Design/Verification for ASIC/FPGA.

 I am interested in exploring computer architectures and challenges in digital design.
 In particular, my research interests include, but not limited to -